cmenguy/cloudwatch-metrics/README.md

 Setup
 -----

-To create a jar, run:
+To package the classes and dependencies into a single jar (except the Hadoop classes), run:

     mvn package

+Update your **hadoop-env.sh** file and include the following:

+    export HADOOP_CLASSPATH="/path/to/cloudwatch-metrics-[version].jar"

+Restart your services for this change to take effect.

 CloudWatchContext
 -----------------